Salem numbers and arithmetic hyperbolic groups: Abstract

 \section{Abstract}

 In this paper we prove that there is a direct relationship between Salem numbers and translation lengths of hyperbolic elements of arithmetic hyperbolic groups that are determined by a quadratic form over a totally real number field.
+As an application we determine a sharp lower bound for the length of a closed geodesic in a noncompact arithmetic hyperbolic $n$-orbifold for each dimension $n$.
+We also discuss a ``short geodesic conjecture'', and prove its equivalence with ``Lehmer's conjecture'' for Salem numbers.